 Planning and designing a garden can be a difficult task.
 You need to know where in your yard there is more or less sun, protection from wind, overhead coverage, and more.
 Being intentional for anything you’d like to accomplish mitigates frustrating and unwanted journeys back to the drawing board or back to the store.

-In this blog we will walk through 4 simple steps to plan for your next, first, or current, garden.
+Walk along through 4 simple steps to plan your next, first, or current, garden.

 The Benefits of Having a Garden Plan or Strategy:

-A gardening plan will keep the project focussed.
+A garden plan will keep the project focused.

 Just like building a house or any other project, a plan keeps tasks in order and guides timing and direction.
 A garden can be a work that starts small, one that you add to incrementally each new growing season, or it can be one that is done all in one season.

 A step-by-step plan will guide your list of projects into an organized list of bite sized pieces.
 You can arrange your gardening projects in order with each phase building on the next.

 Planning your garden ahead of time will save you money and keep you on budget.

 Once you have your garden plan together, you will be able to make a list of all the supplies you require, and the shopping completed in a one and done trip!
 Repeated trips and do-overs cost money.